Searching for Spirit Bears in B.C.’s Great Bear Rainforest

 In Search of Spirit Bears

-The GBRF is an area of 12,000 square miles that stretches along the central coast of British Columbia as far north as the Alaska border.
+The GBRF is an area of 31,000 square kilometres that stretches along the central coast of British Columbia as far north as the Alaska border.
 It is the largest temperate rainforest in the world.
 Largely uninhabited, it is still possible to sail for hours without seeing any obvious signs of human presence.

 The GBRF is home to the 1,000-year-old western red cedar and 300-foot Sitka spruce, as well as more than 1,800 salmon streams and rivers and amazingly abundant flora and fauna.
 Humpback and fin whales and orcas visit its waters along with Steller sea lions, harbour seals and five species of Pacific salmon.
 Bald eagles cruise the towering cliffs that line the shorelines and islands that make up the GBRF.
 It is also home to the rare kermode bear and even rarer spirit bear.
 The kermode bear is a subspecies of the American black bear.
 Its range is more or less limited to the area of the GBRF, so it is uniquely Canadian.